stefhk3/nmrfilter/README.md

 * You can include HSQCTOCSY shifts.
 For this, set `usehsqctocsy=true` and include the HSQCTOSY shifts in the `spectruminput` file.
 * You can produce some debug output by setting `debug=true`.
 You need a file called `testallnames.txt` for this, which has the names of the compounds in the same order as in the `msmsinput` file.
 * You can set paraemteres for tolerances and resolutions.
 Normally these do not need to be modified.
+* With `usedeeplearning=true` you can activate the respredict prediction (https://jcheminf.biomedcentral.com/articles/10.1186/s13321-019-0374-3) instead of the HOSE code based one.
+This gives better results, but requires the installation as described above.